Florida cities race to save rainbow crosswalks as the state's deadlines for removal loom

 FORT LAUDERDALE, Fla.
 (AP) — Fort Lauderdale city leaders will host an emergency meeting Wednesday to discuss how to respond to the state's order to remove rainbow-colored crosswalks and other street art throughout Florida or risk losing millions of dollars in funding.

 The Department of Transportation under Republican Gov. Ron DeSantis ordered communities to remove the crosswalks and other street art by early next month.
-Many of the painted crossings celebrate gay rights and LGBTQ+ pride, while others are tributes to Black people and the police.
+Most of the painted crossings celebrate marginalized groups, such as the LGBTQ+ and Black communities.

 Critics say it's the latest attack on the LGBTQ+ community by the DeSantis administration and Republican-controlled Legislature, including restrictions on gender-affirming care and Florida's so-called Don't Say Gay law, which banned classroom discussion about sexual orientation and gender identity in certain grades.

+Jason Osborne, a Fort Lauderdale local who visited the Sebastian Street mural with his boyfriend on Wednesday, said the state's mandate is meant to intimidate people and make them afraid.

+But he predicted that it will have the opposite effect, and that for every one step backward, "we’re going to take five steps forward.
+Because now we are going to paint buildings.
+You’re gonna see people that are going to do more because people love each other.”

-In Tampa, a “Back the Blue” mural on the street outside police headquarters is tagged for removal, city spokesperson Joshua Cascio said.
+Not all of the projects tapped for removal pay tribute to historically marginalized groups.
+One of them, a “Back the Blue” mural on the street outside Tampa police headquarters, is also slated to go, city spokesperson Joshua Cascio said.
 Also on the list are painted bike lanes outside an Orlando elementary school that were designed by two fourth graders who won a Florida Department of Transportation art contest.
 A racing themed crosswalk in front of Daytona International Speedway was painted over overnight late Tuesday and early Wednesday.

 Miami Beach was given a Sept.
 4 deadline to remove its rainbow crosswalk on Ocean Drive — a time frame similar to those given to other Florida communities.